mildsunrise/university-4b-tfg/memory/sota.md

 #### Kprobes

-A more recent technology, Kprobes, allows injecting code on arbitrary positions in memory, barring a few exceptions.
+A more recent technology, Kprobes (originally part of Dprobes) allows injecting code on arbitrary positions in memory, barring a few exceptions.
 They are essentially dynamic tracepoints.
 How this is accomplished depends on the architecture, but it generally involves patching the instruction at the supplied address, replacing it with a jump to user code, and then executing that missing instruction at the end (before resuming normal execution).

 Kprobes are useful as they allow patching any function or spot on the fly.
 There's also a second type of Kprobes, called Kretprobes, that fire when an arbitrary function returns.

-Kprobes can be used together with the tracer as event sources, which is convenient\cite{docs-kprobe-tracing}.
+Like tracepoints, Kprobes has a kernel API.
+However, it can be used together with the tracer as event sources, which is convenient\cite{docs-kprobe-tracing}.
 They can also invoke BPF programs.
 Both of these solutions are entirely user-space.

 To register Kprobes as event sources, the user writes entries to: